-Although EAP is available to all 11th grade students in the state, schools vary widely in the proportion of their juniors who participate in EAP (Table 3).
-Figures 2a and 2b provide information on the proportion of high schools that have EAP participation rates falling into each decile over the first three years of the program.
+Although EAP is available to all 11th grade students in the state, schools vary widely in the proportion of their juniors that participate in EAP (Table 3).
+Figures 2A and 2B provide information on the proportion of high schools that have EAP participation rates falling into various ranges (deciles) over the first three years of the program.
 Here we define EAP participation as simply sitting for and not necessarily completing the exam, in order to describe possible school differences in students' exposure to the EAP.
-In each of the first three years of EAP, approximately 10 percent of all high schools had no students participating in the English EAP.
-However, there is evidence of an increase over time in the proportion of high schools with greater than 80 percent English EAP participation rates.
-Less than 10 percent of all high schools have no students participating in the math EAP, and strong math EAP participation is clearly much more common relative to English.
-Math EAP participation rates in excess of 80 percent are evident in over one-quarter of all high schools in all three years of the program.
-Additionally, a nontrivial proportion of high schools have 100 percent EAP participation in math and/or English.
+In each of the first three years of EAP, approximately 10 percent of all high schools had no students participating in the English EAP (decile "0" in Figure 2A) and there is evidence of an increase over time in the proportion of high schools with greater than 80 percent English EAP participation rates.
+Less than 10 percent of all high schools have no students participating in the Math EAP (decile "0" in Figure 2B), and strong math EAP participation is clearly much more common relative to English.
+Math EAP participation rates in excess of 80 percent (deciles 9 and 10 in Figure 2B) are evident in over one quarter of all high schools in all three years of the program.
+Additionally, a non-trivial proportion of high schools have 100 percent EAP participation in math and/or English.